 Impact of U.S. law on Swiss and European companies

-Gabe Shawn Varges, Senior Partner at HCM International and Lecturer Adjunct at the University of St. Gallen, talks about the increasing need for Swiss and other European professionals to better understand the U.S. legal system.
+Gabe Shawn Varges, Lecturer in St. Gallen, talks about the increasing need for Swiss and other European professionals to better understand the U.S. legal system.

 Gabe Shawn Varges was interviewed by Bruno Mascello.